Investigating $f(R)$-Inflation: background evolution and constraints: Model testing

-where $E(x_{\rm end})$ is Hubble rate parameter in $\Lambda$CDM.
-We use this expression to test the model by sampling the parameters that describe it, specifically $x_{\rm end}$, $\phi(x_{\rm end})$, and $\Omega_{\Lambda^*}$, along with the standard cosmological parameters.
-In particular, we aim to identify possible degeneracies among them.
-The sampled parameters and their associated priors are listed in \autoref{tab:prior}.
-It should be noted that we do not include a prior on $H_0$, as this is now a derived parameter obtained from Eq.~\eqref{eq:H0_der}.
+We set our fiducial values assuming that the Universe transitions in a radiation dominated epoch, we select $H^* \sim 10^{46}$, $\Omega_{r_0} \sim 8 \times 10^{-5}$, $U^*_{\rm end}\sim 10^5$ and $z_{\rm end} \sim 10^{24}$ (corresponding to $x_{\rm end} \sim 56$).
+We fix $\beta = 10^{-3}$, $H_c^* = 0.1$, and $\Omega_{r^*_{\rm end}} = 10$, since these parameters do not affect the background evolution.
+Therefore, the observables considered in this work are insensitive to them and they cannot be meaningfully constrained within the present sampling analysis.
+Their values are thus chosen on theoretical grounds.
+A full perturbation-level analysis, including the computation of scalar and tensor fluctuations and a consistent comparison with the complete CMB temperature and polarization spectra, would instead be sensitive to these parameters.
+We leave such an extended analysis to future work.
+For further details and for the theoretical motivation behind the adopted fiducial values, we refer the reader to \autoref{sec:appA}.

+The other model parameters are sampled in logarithmic space.
+It should be noted that we do not impose a direct prior on $H_0$, since in our framework it is a derived parameter obtained from Eq.~\eqref{eq:H0_der}.
+However, in order to preserve its physical interpretation as the present-day Hubble constant, we require it to lie within the conservative interval $H_0 \in [20,100]\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+This condition is implemented at the level of the theory module and effectively translates into constraints on the allowed combinations of the sampled parameters.

 Since we aim to constrain $H_0$ to ensure a match between the two models at the end of the inflationary phase, the BAO and SNIa data alone are insufficient.
 Specifically, SNIa alone cannot provide a direct measurement of $H_0$ due to its degeneracy with the absolute magnitude of supernovae, $M_B$.
 For this reason we include the calibration of $M_B$ from SH0ES Cepheids \cite{Riess_2022}.
-Similarly, BAO measurements provide information on $H_0\,r_d$ and $\Omega_m$.
-Since it can be proven that the sound horizon $r_d$ has a direct dependence on the baryon density $\Omega_bh^2$ and the number of effective neutrinos $N_{\nu}$ \cite{desicollaboration2025desidr2resultsii}, adding information on these two quantities will help us in breaking the degeneracy between the sound horizon and the Hubble parameter.
-In this work we test our model with and without letting the effective number of neutrinos as a free parameter.
-When fixing the number of neutrinos we assume the standard value $N_{\nu}=3.044$, and the present day baryonic density obtained from the BBN would be:
+Similarly, BAO measurements constrain combinations of parameters such as $H_0\,r_d$ and $\Omega_m$.
+However, BAO alone cannot disentangle the Hubble parameter $H_0$ from the sound horizon $r_d$.
+The latter depends directly on the physical baryon density $\Omega_b h^2$ and on the effective number of relativistic species $N_{\nu}$.
+Therefore, additional information on these quantities is necessary to break the degeneracy between $r_d$ and $H_0$.
+In our analysis, we follow the DESI approach \cite{desicollaboration2025desidr2resultsii} by adopting an external constraint on the physical baryon density,

-that is assumed as a gaussian prior on $\Omega_bh^2$.
-When $N_{\nu}$ is let free we follow the approach of DESI and we consider: